 Since jack-o’-lanterns are arguably the cornerstone of Halloween decor, there’s no reason why that can’t translate in one way or another on your wedding day.
 Consider using them as props for a guest photo booth or even for a snap or two during your couple's portraits.

 Use Fall Foliage

 “This wedding occurred two days before Halloween, so I was happy the bride leaned toward a color palette and wedding design that reflected late October,” says floral designer Julie James.
 Here, the combination of pumpkins and harvest-inspired florals makes for a striking altar for the ceremony.
 We especially love this arch, which features a variety of blooms, including antique burgundy hydrangeas, thistles, maple tree branches, orange roses, burgundy hanging amaranthus, and Queen Anne's lace.

 Make It Glamorous

 A break from the traditional orange pumpkin is a welcome invitation to the unexpected.
-Choosing a palette of cream pumpkins—shown here with varying sizes of pumpkins painted in white and gold and elegant taper candles—takes a Halloween-inspired concept from creepy to chic.
+Choosing a cream palette—shown here in varying sizes of pumpkins painted in white and gold along with elegant taper candles—elevates a Halloween-inspired concept to chic.

 Have Fun With Favors

 People naturally think of costumes when it comes to Halloween, but you don’t have to go full masquerade to sprinkle in a little costume change for the wedding!.
-A hat bar, like this one created by Lavender & Rose Weddings, is a fun alternative that would allow guests to pick and choose as a nod to the high point of the holiday.
+A hat bar, like this one created by Lavender & Rose Weddings, is a fun alternative that allows guests to pick and choose their nod to the holiday.

 Serve a Spooky Cocktail